jalyda/bggn213/README.md

 # Bioinformatics Class
-This is my classwork from BGGN 213 at UC San Diego.
+This is my classwork from [BGGN 213 at UC San Diego] (https://bioboot.github.io/bggn213_F19/lectures/).